jdsimard/py-linear-DAEs/README.md

 ```
 print(system.tf(complex(real=0.0, imag=1.0)))
 ```
-Finally, you can create a BodePlot object and assign the system to it
+Finally, you can create a BodePlot object and assign the system to it.
 ```
 bode_plot = ld.BodePlot()
 bode_plot.add_system(system, color='b', linestyle='solid', linewidth=1.5)
 ```
-Add some data ticks
+Add some data ticks by specifying the frequency, the system to 'pin' the tick to, and the input/output plot to place the tick on (important for MIMO systems).
 ```
 bode_plot.add_data_tick(at_frequency=1, pin_to_system_num=0, pin_to_output_num=1, pin_to_input_num=1, markersize=10, color='r')
 bode_plot.add_data_tick(at_frequency=100, pin_to_system_num=0, pin_to_output_num=1, pin_to_input_num=1, color='g', marker='o', markersize=8)
 ```
 Specify a frequency range, and show the plot!
 ```
 w_start = -2           # power of 10 to start evaluating frequencies
 w_end = 5              # power of 10 to end evaluating frequencies
-w_num_points = 10000 # total number of points to evaluate
+w_num_points = 10000   # total number of log-spaced points to evaluate

 bode_plot.show(w_start, w_end, w_num_points)
 ```